 It’s also important to note that It’s not the social media companies doing the selling.
 It’s online retailers like yourself.
 Customers are able to purchase products from retailers without having to interact directly with them (or while keeping the interaction to a minimum).

-Prominent examples include Pinterest “Shop the Look” pins, Facebook “Shop Now” stores and an Instagram “digital price labels”.
+Prominent social commerce examples include Pinterest “Shop the Look” pins, Facebook “Shop Now” stores and an Instagram “digital price labels”.
 Instagram also recently gave users the option to checkout directly on Instagram (without the need to leave the app).
 And while this Instagram feature is currently limited to a small number of brands, it likely that there will be a bigger rollout in the future.

 It’s important to remember that social commerce is still in its infancy.
 Companies like Facebook are still experimenting with the best methods to enable buying and selling through their platforms.
 They are testing, implementing, and discontinuing lots of new features.
 Because of this, it remains to be seen exactly what the finished social commerce experience will look like for users.